 Duke Regional Hospital (DRH)

 DRH is a private, Duke-owned hospital located 10 minutes away from the main campus.
-It is staffed by a full and talented battery of Duke faculty neurosurgeons.
-Current faculty members are recent neurosurgical graduates of Duke, Massachusetts General, and Washington University.
+It is staffed by Duke faculty neurosurgeons.
+Residents gain further experience in community neurosurgery during this rotation.
 DRH offers the capacity for residents to gain broad general neurosurgical independence one on one with faculty in a busy practice, before returning to Duke University Hospital for their PGY-6 chief year.

-The DRH senior splits home call covering both DVAMC and DRH with his or her fellow PGY-5’s rotating at the DVAMC.
+The DRH senior splits home call covering both DVAMC and DRH with their fellow PGY-5s rotating at the DVAMC.

 PGY-6 (Chief Year)

-Once residents have gained operative independence in general neurosurgical arenas, the PGY-6 year offers them the capacity to expand that independence into sub-specialty arenas, a logical progression.
+Once residents have gained operative independence in general neurosurgical techniques, the PGY-6 year offers them the capacity to expand that independence into sub-specialty arenas.
 The PGY-6 year is the chief residency year at Duke University Hospital.
 Chief residents spend four consecutive months each on the tumor, spine, and vascular/functional services.

 The chief residents are responsible for oversight for all aspects of care of the neurosurgical inpatients, as well as administrative duties including daily operative and call assignments.
 The chief residents are treated as junior faculty and viewed partners by the faculty.
 Chief residents divide home call amongst themselves.